The Stanford Movement Disorders Center

 In addition to providing excellence in medical and surgical care to patients with movement disorders, the SMDC includes several multidisciplinary programs.
 The Stanford Balance Center is an interdisciplinary program among Neurology, Otolaryngology, and Rehabilitation Medicine and others, whose goals are to provide comprehensive and interdisciplinary diagnosis and treatment of and for people with balance disorders and to reduce the number of falls in the community.
 The Stanford Human Motor Control and Balance Laboratory provides computerized kinematic assessments of upper extremity movement, balance and gait for a wide variety of neurological disorders.
 In the SMDC Deep Brain Stimulation (DBS) Surgical Review Board patients are evaluated by one of our movement disorders neurologists, our Stereotactic neurosurgeon, and our neuropsychologist, who together discuss and review each patient for surgical candidacy.
 The Huntington’s disease and Ataxia multidisciplinary Neurogenetics Clinic provides a comprehensive assessment of genetic movement disorders by specialty trained neurologists, a genetic counselor, a social worker, a physical therapist, and a psychiatrist.
-The Functional Movement disorders Program provides a cross discipline format between Neurology and Psychiatry to provide an integrated approach to the diagnosis and treatment of persons with functional movement disorders.
 Each of these programs provides unique training opportunities for residents and fellows, exceptional clinical care for patients, and innovative research opportunities for participants with and without movement disorders.

 Movement Disorders Center Patient Care